Xabkdevs/SimpleLicenseManager/README.md

-# SahelLicenseManager
+# SimpleLicenseManager

-A Laravel 11 REST API for managing software licenses for the SAHEL FASTFOOD desktop application.
+A Laravel 11 REST API for managing software licenses for desktop applications.

 ## Features